On asymptotic stability on a center hypersurface at the soliton for even solutions of the NLKG when $2\ge p> \frac{5}{3}$: Introduction

 As a corollary, it follows that the conclusions of Theorem \ref{thm:main1} are true for all the solutions of \eqref{NLKG} in the stable center hypersurface $\mathcal{N}$.
-This paper is focused uniquely on the proof of Theorem \ref{thm:main1} and, for dispersion, uses the framework of Kowalczyk et al., even though for technical results often refers to \cite{CMS2023,CM2019, CM2022, CM2023}.
-The gist of the argument and the intuition behind this paper is that, while obviously $(\av{x} ^{p-1}x)'' $ is singular at $x=0$, we can expand the nonlinearity by an appropriate partitioning of spacetime, for example with the distinction in \cref{case:one} and \cref{case:two} in the proof of \Cref{lem:rpcorr}.
-Furthermore, to get estimates like \eqref{eq:Ijest2}, and specifically the fact that $ Q ^{p-2}\varphi ^2_2\sim e^{-|x|} $, we neutralize the growth of $ Q ^{p-2}$ as $x\to \infty$ with the decay of $\varphi ^2$.
-For $p_5= \frac{3}{2}<p<p_4= \frac{5}{3}$ then we have an additional term $ Q ^{p-2}\varphi ^2_4 \sim e^{ (2p-3)|x|} $, unbounded as $x\to \infty$, and so our proof breaks down.
+This paper is focused uniquely on the proof of Theorem \ref{thm:main1} and, for dispersion, uses the framework of Kowalczyk et al., even though for technical results often refers to \cite{ CM2022, CM2023,CMS2023}.

-There is a large literature, beyond the above references, like the influential Kowalczyk et al. \cite{KMM2017} and papers with a different framework and origin, involving dispersive estimates, like \cite{CLL2020,CP2022,DM2020,GP2022,GPZ2023, LP2022} and references therein.